 - Your doctor can also recommend additional prenatal tests that are usually performed in the second trimester.
 One of them is Amniocentesis, a diagnostic test that is usually performed between 16 and 20 weeks of pregnancy and detects chromosome and neural tube defects.
 Another prenatal test that might be recommended is a Multiple Marker test: which is done between weeks 15 and 20 to screen for neural tube defects and chromosomal disorders.
 Test results can be combined with first-trimester screening tests to give more accurate results (this is called an Integrated Screening Test).

-- Glucose Screening Test checks for gestational diabetes, a form of diabetes that develops in some women during pregnancy and can cause health problems for the baby, especially if it is not diagnosed or treated.
+- Glucose Screening Test Test checks for gestational diabetes, a form of diabetes that develops in some women during pregnancy and can cause health problems for the baby, especially if it is not diagnosed or treated.

 Your Third Trimester